jvanbaarsen/slaist/README.md

 # Slaist - Todoist To Slack sync

-A Rust application that continuously fetches Todoist todo's and posts them to a Slack channel.
+A Rust application that continuously fetches Todoist todos and posts them to a Slack channel.
 It can both continuously monitor your todos and post daily summaries to Slack.

 ## Prerequisites